-- · Each competitor will receive the following personal passes (per registered car): - 4x paddock access to F3 paddock - 6x pit lane access to F3 paddock and pit lane (only allowed during F3 practices, races etc.) - 3x pit wall access to the pit wall (only in combination with a valid pit lane pass)
+· Each competitor will receive the following personal passes (per registered car):

+4x paddock access to F3 paddock

+6x pit lane access to F3 paddock and pit lane (only allowed during F3 practices, races etc.)

+3x pit wall access to the pit wall (only in combination with a valid pit lane pass)

 The pitwall pass on its own does not provide admission to the event.
-It is only an additional ticket to access the pit wall and is valid only in conjunction with a DTM/WTCC/GT/F3 pit lane-access pass.
+It is only an additional ticket to access the pit wall and is valid only in conjunction with a pit lane-access pass of F3 and/or the host event.